icplayer/icplayer/addons/Text_Coloring/documentation.md

 <p>Each text element must be marked with the relevant keywords <i>\color{correct_color_id}{word}</i>.</p>

 <p>In the 'Mark phrases to select' mode, there is an additional relevant keyword <i>\intruder{phrase}</i>.
 With this keyword, it is possible to mark phrases that should not be colored.
 Coloring them is counted as an error.</p>

-<p>The module also supports LaTeX formulas.
-A LaTeX expression is treated as a single "word" regardless of the selected mode.
-This is an exception for the 'All Selectable' mode, where the formula will not be split into smaller components.</p>

 <h2>Supported commands</h2>